platomav/MEAnalyzer/README.md

 ##**B. How to use ME Analyzer**

-There are two ways to use ME Analyzer, MEA.exe & Command Prompt.
+There are two ways to use ME Analyzer, MEA executable & Command Prompt.
 The MEA executable allows you to drag & drop one or more firmware and view them one by one.
 To manually call ME Analyzer, a Command Prompt can be used with -skip as parameter.

 ####**B1.
 ME Analyzer Executable**